A review of the most significant actions taken over the past year to bring online criminals to justice.

-The past year was an adrenaline-charged one for scams, arrests and shutdowns of individual scam operations and larger syndicates operating around the world.
-In fact, data recently released from the U.S. Federal Trade Commission suggests that there has been a sharp increase in reports from consumers who lost money to scams, particularly those who became entrapped on social media.
+The past year was an adrenaline-charged one for the judicial system in the United States in its ongoing attempt to rein in individuals and syndicates engaging in illegal online activity.
+The urgency is borne out by data recently released from the U.S. Federal Trade Commission that shows there has been a sharp increase in reports from consumers who lost money online, particularly those who became entrapped on social media.

 MyChargeBack, the global leader in complex dispute resolution, has compiled a few examples of criminals who have been arrested and will ultimately serve many years in prison for their crimes.